Jean-MarcHarvengt/VGA_t4/README.md

 This library offers VGA output to the Teensy4/4.1 MCU familly.<br>
 It is inspired from the uVGA library for Teensy3.X by Eric Prevoteau and so, uses only few CPU resources.<br>
 It currently support 8bits RGB(RRRGGGBB) as uVGA does but in theory could be extended to 12bits (not tested!)<br>
-The implementation is quite different from the uVGA due to the different infrastructure of the T4 family:<br>
+The implementation is quite different due to the different infrastructure of the T4 family:<br>

 - QTimer3 (timer3) is used to generate the H-PUSE and the line interrupt (so also the V-PULSE)
 - 2 FlexIO registers (1 and 2) and 2 DMA channels are used to generate RGB out, combining 2x4pins to create 8bits output.